 Online autism assessments (also called virtual autism assessments) follow a similar structure to in-person assessments but take place over a series of video calls rather than in a clinic.

-At Healios, we use gold-standard diagnostic tools (ADOS and ADI-R) to ensure your child’s online autism assessment is of the highest quality.
+At Healios, we use gold-standard diagnostic tools to ensure your child’s online autism assessment is of the highest quality.
 Our experienced clinicians will carry out your child’s assessment using our digital platform, Panacea.
 With Panacea, you can chat with clinicians over video, view session notes, manage appointments and ask family members to join sessions.

 Online autism assessments have a number of benefits.
 They can be attended from a space where your child feels comfortable, therefore the stress of travelling to and spending time in an unfamiliar place is avoided and your clinician may be able to get a more accurate view of how your child typically behaves.
 Because our team includes more than 220 registered clinicians, we can provide quick access to assessments, with most children and young people being seen within two months of referral.